National Library of Australia: Building

+The original National Library building on Kings Avenue, Canberra was designed by Edwin Hubert Henderson (1885–1939), who was Chief Architect of the Commonwealth of Australia from 1929 to 1939, and built in 1934.
+Originally intended to be several wings, only one wing was completed, partly because of the advent of World War II.
+The 1957 Paton Committee reported that the accommodation was inadequate for a National Library.
+The building was used for the headquarters of the Canberra Public Library Service until its demolition in 1968, when it became the site of the Edmund Barton Building.

+In 1963, prime minister Robert Menzies announced the near-completion of working plans for a new National Library building.
 The present library building was opened on 15 August 1968 by Prime Minister John Gorton.
-The building was designed by the architectural firm of Bunning and Madden in the Late Twentieth Century Stripped Classical style.
+The building, situated in Parkes, was designed by the architectural firm of Bunning and Madden in the Late Twentieth Century Stripped Classical style.
 The foyer is decorated in marble, with stained-glass windows by Leonard French and three tapestries by Mathieu Matégot.
+A Tom Bass sculpture called Lintel Sculpture is installed over the entrance to the library.

 The building was listed on the Australian Commonwealth Heritage List on 22 June 2004.
-A Tom Bass sculpture called Lintel Sculpture is installed over the entrance to the library.

-In 2004 the book "A different view : the National Library of Australia and its building art" was published which talked about the NLA building.
+In 2004 the book A different view : the National Library of Australia and its building art was published which talked about the NLA building.

 Reading rooms

 The large National Library building is home to various reading rooms and collections.
+Usage of the reading rooms include speaking to expert staff, browsing the library's reference collection and electronic journals, ebooks, indexes, and databases.
+The reading rooms also provide free internet and computer use, scanning, photocopying and printing, and the request and access of collection items.
 On the ground floor is the Main Reading Room — this is where the bulk of the Library's Internet access terminals are located, and where wireless internet access is available.
 Services are also delivered on-site from the Newspaper & Family History zone on the ground floor, the Special Collections Reading Room and the Petherick Reading Room on the 1st floor, and Asian Collections on level 3.